mercy2mih/demo-repo/README.md

 # Demo
 some description
-This is my first github repository text !
+This is my first github repository text I think this time I'll finish the course !
 ## subheader
 Watch tutorial on Youtube